StreamersPlatte River Spider

 Overview

 This Charlie Craven pattern from Charlie's Fly Box represents a regional classic developed for the diverse waters of Colorado's South Platte River system.
 The pattern draws on soft-hackle traditions while incorporating streamer elements for a versatile searching pattern.
-The layered marabou body creates incredible movement in the water, while the woodduck mallard flank collar adds subtle barring and pulsation.
+The layered marabou body creates remarkable movement in the water, while the woodduck mallard flank collar adds subtle barring and pulsation.
 The hen neck feather wing provides a more delicate profile than traditional streamer hackle, making it effective for wary trout in clear water.
 The red hot spot at the rear adds a trigger point that can provoke strikes from following fish.

 Materials